ARRIVAL TO CHIANG MAI

 ABOUT CHIANG MAI

-Chiang Mai is 700km north of Bangkok, located on the banks of the Ping River.
+Chiang Mai is 700km north of Bangkok, located on the Ping River.
 The city was founded in 1296, as the capital of the ancient Lanna Kingdom.
 If you look on the map of Chiang Mai, the old town is a rectangular area encircled by the walls and the moat.
 This is where you will find most of what you want to see: wats, shops, restaurants and markets.

 However, the “old town” notion is very relative.
 Don’t think that you will see pretty scenes of centuries old Thai houses.
 Rather, you will mostly find modern day constructions, with numerous wats scattered all over the old town.
 Regardless, Chiang Mai is magically charming, it has a uniquely relaxing atmosphere and it is deservedly a very popular tourist destination.

 I stayed in the Pingviman Hotel on Samlan road, just inside of the city walls.
 I chose this hotel because it had admirable reviews.
 My plan was to stay there for a short period of time, thus the budget was not too much of an issue.
 It’s a very beautiful four-star hotel, with a heated swimming pool in the centre of the hotel complex.

 Recommending this hotel to budget travellers would not be very useful, but if you go to Chiang Mai for several days only, I strongly suggest that you consider it.
 It’s a beautiful place and much cheaper than equivalent hotels in Europe.
 If you are planning to stay longer, then there are cheaper options.
 Due to its popularity with a digital nomads community, the short term rental industry is highly developed in Chiang Mai.
 You can consider renting either a flat or a house, most likely it will work out much cheaper.